garabedium/text-twister/README.md

 [X] - If a word is solved, reset removed letters

 ## Roadmap
+[] - Convert xmlhttprequests to fetch requests, pass URL and parameters into these requests [] - Clean up startEndGame (resetContinue)
+[] - Figure out promises
 [] - If dictionary runs low, requery API
 [] - Include word definitions
 [X] - Game: Levels: Advance automatically to next level if you solve a 6 letter word